 However, if you qualify for a Tally line of credit, you’ll be informed how big that line will be and, according to their website, the interest rate will be somewhere between 7.9% and 19.9%.

-Now, let’s get to the important question: How could this new line of credit help you?
+Important question: How could this new line of credit help you?

 Well, let’s say you’ve got a credit card with a balance of $4,000 and the APR is 19.99%.
 You got the card when your credit scores were lower, hence the high APR.
 But, now, your scores are much better: beyond 720, in fact.
 You ask your credit card company to lower your APR and they say no.